zahranikbakht/soen-471-project/README.md

 # soen-471-project
-A python project on big data analysis
+A python project on big data analysis.